harness/developer-hub/docs/platform/tags/tags.md

 * A Harness account can maintain a maximum of 500 tag names.
 * Each application, or application component, can have a maximum of 50 tags applied.
-* Each instance of a tag key can have only one value when applied to an application or component, .
+* Each instance of a tag key can have only one value when applied to an application or component.
 * The Tag-name prefix `harness.io/` is reserved for future use by Harness.

 **Tag names** (keys) have the following restrictions:

 * Length: 1 to 128 characters.
-* Allowed characters: letters, numbers, spaces, `_,-,/`
+* Allowed characters: letters, numbers, spaces, `_,-,/`.
 * Names: Must be unique across your Harness account.
 * Names are case-sensitive.
 * Names must not begin with the characters `_, -` or spaces.